+ⱡ - See appendix A for formatting of these data-types

-Consumers SHALL NOT pass more than one repetition of any one query control parameters.
+Consumers MUST NOT pass more than one repetition of any one query control parameter.

 Response Message Semantics

-The response for the query facilities
+The response for the query facilities message

 “url” Element Restrictions

-The “url” and “id” elements of the facility resource SHALL NOT carry a value on the register facility request as this value is to be populated by the facility registry.
+The “url” and “id” elements of the facility resource MUST NOT carry a value on the register facility request as this value is to be populated by the facility registry.

-The facility registry SHALL generate a globally unique identifier for all facilities which it registers, and SHALL make this identifier available via the “id” element.
-The type of identifier generated is not specified here however it SHOULD be representable using a URI syntax and SHALL be globally unique.
+The facility registry MUST generate a globally unique identifier for all facilities which it registers, and MUST make this identifier available via the “id” element.
+The type of identifier generated is not specified here however it MAY be representable using a URI syntax and MUST be globally unique.
 Some recommended identifier formats are:

 UUIDs in the format : urn:uuid:E8A1650D-7FF9-4d3e-B390-D6FDD4CFB2E0